Tata Tea Museum Munnar

 Belongings of the Museum

-The district of Idukki underwent a turning point in the history of tea production thereby given rise to this museum so that generations come to know about how the industry flourished.
-The museum serves as homage for the pioneer who all contributed to the betterment of the tea estate in Kerala.
+The district of Idukki underwent a turning point in the history of tea production thereby giving rise to this museum so that generations come to know about how the industry flourished.
+The museum serves as an homage for the pioneer who all contributed to the betterment of the tea estate in Kerala.
 Following are some depictions of the museum.

 - Stages of how tea was being processed from time to time are shown that includes the production of black tea too.

 - In the year 1920, they used the ‘Pelton Wheel’ for generating power plants.
 This one is also present there.

 - The ancient sundial used in the year 1913 could be seen.